Skip to main content

 • Turn in your Order Form at any FNB Bank Office

-Orders can be picked up at the FNB Mayfield Main Office located at 101 East Broadway or can be delivered with a 5 order minimum.
+Orders can be picked up at the FNB Cadiz Main Office located at 2558 Main Street or can be delivered in Cadiz/Trigg County with a 5 order minimum.
+Help support Trigg County Rotary and Trigg County Senior Citizen Center!

 CONTACT